rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 * Click `Finish`
 * Repeat with `jruby/truffle` as root directory

-And now enable the Truffle annotation processor:
+And now enable the Truffle annotation processor.
 This depends on your branch:
 _**on master**_
 * Select the `truffle` project